Material Issues and Key Sustainability Goals

 ORIX USA

-We believe that ESG-based investment decisions are essential to contributing to society, generating sustainable growth, managing risk, and maintaining the trust and respect of our stakeholders.
+ORIX USA (OCU) believes that investment decisions incorporating sustainability considerations are essential to contributing to society, generating sustainable growth, managing risk, and maintaining the trust and respect of our stakeholders.
+As we continue to evolve, we aim to:

-• We will evaluate and monitor ESG scores and conduct annual reviews.
+• Continue to evaluate and monitor investment targets’ sustainability scores and conduct annual reviews;

 ORIX Europe